jpaggi/recursive/README.txt

 Overall
 - Helpful to rule out rs as well as confirming it
-- Need to come up with set of genes to look in
-... based on expression cut offs
-... number of reads supporting intron being spliced ... length of introns
-... presence in graveley study
 - trend towards global statistics instead of individual examples
 - chr2L   2890915 2924913 + is clearly being used as a ratchet site!, but marked as annotated

-Need to be able to:
-1) compute overlap between sjr and mcmc reads
-2) look for nearest good motif / find best motif in a given range
-3) compare found sites with annotated ss and such

-Sawtooth
- - go forward here despite being unsure
- - increase temperature
- - Stick with current implementation now, improve if needed later
- - Look for overlaps between samples and time points
- - Need to determine exactly which set of genes to run this on!
-   - Noticed higher false positive rates on

-Sequence

 SJR